Apostille, Document Request

 When do you need a CANA?

-Individuals can take specific documents to the DFA for apostillization or authentication.
+Individuals can take specific documents to the DFA for apostille or authentication, or attestation.
 However, some documents need intermediate notarization before the DFA apostille or authenticate them.

 Notarized documents bear the seal of the notary.
 In some instances, these notarized documents need to be brought outside the country.
 Because of this, there is a requirement to secure an apostille.
 The DFA cannot ascertain if the notary public is legitimate.
 Thus, it relies on the certification from the courts to verify if the notary public is legitimate.
 This is where the presentation of a CANA is needed.

-The DFA requires a CANA for the apostillization or authentication of the following documents:
+The DFA requires a CANA for the apostille or authentication of the following documents:

 • Other notarized employment-related documents issued by a private entity